The 7 Best Acupressure Mats for Back Pain and Relaxation

 Best for Stress and Sleep

 The premium construction justifies the higher price, and the included memory foam pillow perfectly targets the suboccipital muscles at the base of the skull.
-The spikes are not as aggressive as the Pranamat, making this less ideal for severe muscle knots but perfectly tuned for full-body relaxation.
+The spikes are not as aggressive as the Pranamat, making this less ideal for severe muscle knots but specifically tuned for full-body relaxation.
 It represents a beautiful, effective tool for establishing an evening digital detox routine.

 7. Shakti Mat Premium